Read Phenomenology with voice, context, and method in the same frame.

 Prompt 2: Provide a list of the key contributions Phenomenologists have made to philosophical thought.

-The central claim is this: Phenomenology has made significant contributions to philosophical thought, particularly in understanding consciousness, perception, and the nature of existence.
+In plain terms: Phenomenology has made significant contributions to philosophical thought, particularly in understanding consciousness, perception, and the nature of existence.

-The added historical insight is that Phenomenology is best read as a method of pressure, not only as a set of theses.
+Phenomenology is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 One honest test after reading is whether the reader can use key contributions of Phenomenologists to philosophical thought to sort a live borderline case or answer a serious objection about Phenomenology.
 A good map should show which distinctions carry the argument and which ones merely name nearby territory.
 That keeps the page tied to what survives when a thinker is treated as a living method of inquiry instead of a summary label rather than leaving it as a detached summary.